Claire Foy: 2008–2015: Theatre work and Wolf Hall

 While at the Oxford School of Drama, Foy appeared in the plays Top Girls, Watership Down, Easy Virtue, and Touched.
-After appearing in small roles on television, she made her professional stage debut in DNA and The Miracle, two of a trio of single acts directed by Paul Miller at the Royal National Theatre in London (the third was Baby Girl).
-Foy starred as the protagonist, Amy Dorrit, in the BBC series Little Dorrit.
-She was nominated for an RTS Award.
-She went on to appear in the TV film Going Postal and the horror adventure film Season of the Witch.
-Foy also starred in the BBC revival of Upstairs Downstairs as Lady Persephone, and co-starred in the Channel 4 serial The Promise, broadcast in February 2011.
+After appearing in small roles on television, she made her professional stage debut in DNA (part of a triptych of plays including The Miracle and Baby Girl), directed by Paul Miller at the Royal National Theatre.

+Foy's screen debut was as Julia Beckett in the pilot episode of the supernatural comedy series Being Human (2008).
+The role was recast for the remainder of the series.
+Foy starred as the title character Amy Dorrit in the 2008 BBC series Little Dorrit, for which she was nominated for an RTS Award.
+She went on to appear in the television serial Going Postal (2010), based on the novel by Terry Pratchett.
+Foy also starred in the 2010 BBC revival of Upstairs Downstairs as Lady Persephone, and co-starred in the Channel 4 serial The Promise, broadcast in February 2011.
+In 2011, she made her feature film debut opposite Nicolas Cage in the American fantasy adventure film Season of the Witch.
+The same year she appeared alongside Benedict Cumberbatch in the British drama film Wreckers.

-Foy played a lead role, Helen, in the TV movie The Night Watch, which was based on a Sarah Waters novel.
-She returned to the stage in February 2013 as Lady Macbeth, alongside James McAvoy in the title role, in Macbeth at the Trafalgar Studios.
+Foy played one of the lead roles, Helen Giniver, in the 2010 television film adaptation of Sarah Waters's novel The Night Watch.
+Foy returned to the stage in February 2013 as Lady Macbeth, alongside James McAvoy in the title role, in Macbeth at the Trafalgar Studios.
 In 2015, Foy played the English queen Anne Boleyn in the six-part drama serial Wolf Hall.
 Her performance was met with critical praise and has been named as one of the best on-screen portrayals of Boleyn.
 Foy was subsequently nominated for the 2016 British Academy Television Award for Best Actress.
-Foy appears in the sequel series The Mirror and the Light via archive footage.
+She appears in the sequel series The Mirror and the Light via archive footage.